knightjimr/rms/docs/clihelp.rst

 -n queuestr, --num=queuestr             The queues to use and node limits for each queue, as a comma-separated
                                         list of "queue[:N]" strings (queue name, plus optional number limit).

-For example "-n default:6,highcore:4" says use 6 nodes of the default queue and 4 nodes of the highcore queue, if needed.
+For example "-n default:6,highcore:4" tells RMS it can use up to 6 nodes of the default queue and 4 nodes of the highcore queue, if needed.

 The following options limit the steps that are executed (so that a part of the script can be run, instead of the whole script):